-When layered signaling systems, more particularly DSS 1, were introduced the method based on telephone events was seen as too detailed.
+When layered signaling systems, more particularly DSS1, were introduced, the method based on telephone events was seen as too detailed.
 Operators wanted to leave more of the implementation to vendors.
 A new method for specifying interworking of signaling systems was adopted.
 We call this the layer based method.

-Layer method
+Layer method of interworking specification

-In layer based interworking specifications the model is that an incoming signaling system is connected to an outgoing signaling system through call control.
-Incoming signals create primitives that go from the incoming signaling system to call control.
+In layer based interworking specifications the model is that an incoming signaling system is connected to an outgoing signaling system through call control (see Fig. 6.3.).
+Incoming signals trigger primitives that go from the incoming signaling system to call control.
 These are indications if the incoming message was a "new request" or confirmations if the incoming message is seen as an acknowledgement to an earlier message.
 Call control will issue Request primitives towards the outgoing signaling system related to earlier events on the incoming side.
 Based on an event that is seen as an acknowledgement in the backward direction, call control will issue a response primitive towards the incoming signaling system.